ydecastro/COMETE-Contour-method-Gaussian-Random-Fields/README.md

 ## Usage Notes

 - All notebooks are self-contained and read/write paths relative to the repository root.
-- `example.ipynb` is the recommended entry point: run it top-to-bottom to confirm dependencies and understand the Cabana/Biermé–Desolneux estimators before scaling up.
+- `example.ipynb` is the recommended entry point: run it top-to-bottom to confirm dependencies and understand the Contour/LKC estimators before scaling up.
+- `Planck_experiments.ipynb` mirrors the same pipeline on observational data, so review its markdown cells if you are validating the theoretical framework against Planck products.
 - `simulations_paper.ipynb` may take minutes to complete depending on grid size and number of Monte Carlo samples; adjust the configuration cells at the top of the notebook to trade accuracy for speed.

 ## Reproducing Paper Figures